 Q: Can I ride on the ski trails?

 A: No. Riding is not permitted on any alpine (downhill) ski trails.
-Riding is not permitted on cross country ski trails, except at a few places where the fat bike trails cross the ski trails.
+Riding is not permitted on cross country ski trails, except at a few places where the fat bike trails cross the ski trails or where riders go along the far right side of the trail.
 These crossing are marked with sign, advising bikers to yield to skiers.

 Q: Where can I learn more about fat biking?